 Note that it uses the I/O pins a little differently than the PIC 555 replacement in order to allow the programming/debug header to be connected.

-The programs (available at the article link) were written mainly as programming exercises and will benefit those who have not done much assembly language work.
+The programs (available in the downloads) were written mainly as programming exercises and will benefit those who have not done much assembly language work.
 I believe they are well documented and should be easy to follow.

 I have used some techniques that I believe are good programming practice such as giving symbolic names to constant values and a regular naming convention for those names, as well as subroutine names.